fairlearn/fairlearn-proposals/api/Updated-Metrics.md

    - `to_relative` to make the value specified by `relative_to=` the numerator
 - `aggregate=` similar to `differences()`

+We would also provide the same wrappers such as `accuracy_score_difference()` but expose the extra arguments discussed here.
+One question is whether the default aggregation should be `None` (to match the method), or whether it should default to scalar results similar to the existing methods.

+In the section on Segmented Metrics below, we shall discuss one extra optional argument for `differences()` and `ratios()`.

 ## Intersections of Sensitive Features

 ### Existing Syntax